NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 *View this video to see multi-edit in action.*

 Drag components and schedules into the grid view.
 Most items on the grid can be inspected in the right panel "Edit" tab, except schedules.
-To edit or view schedules go to the schedules tab.
+To edit or view schedules, go to the schedules tab.

 A yellow highlight indicates the item you have selected in the grid.
-When you start editing the item in the "Edit" tab the highlight will disappear indicating that the focus is now on editing the item.
+When you start editing the item in the "Edit" tab the highlight will disappear, indicating that the focus is now on editing the item.
 Use the delete in the "Edit" panel to remove a component from the grid.

 Click the shaded portion of a column header if you want to view that column in the "Custom" category.